enckse/StyleCopCmd/README.md

   -w, --withDebug            Perform checks with debug output -a, --addIns=VALUE         Addin paths to search
+  -t, --terminate            Report a non-zero exit code on violation -u, --unloadProjects=VALUE Regular expressions to unload/ignore projects in
+                               a solution
-  -t, --terminate            Report a non-zero exit code on violation -g, --generator=VALUE      Specify a generator engine for the analysis.
+  -g, --generator=VALUE      Specify a generator engine for the analysis.
                                 Console - the default generator with caching and full console reporting available.